DEAR18/Susan-Edge-Detect/README.md

 # SUSAN-Edge-Detect
 This is a edge detector with SUSAN algorithm.

-# 1.Prerequisites
+# 1. Prerequisites
 1.1 opencv library

-# 2.Summary of SUSAN algorithm
+# 2. Summary of SUSAN algorithm
 The following summary is copied from here, you can also see more detail about this algorithom from it.

 1.1 Place a circular mask around the pixel in question (the nucleus).